polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/connect-to-relay-chain/prepare-parachain.md

     ```bash
     chain-spec-builder create --relay-chain paseo \
         --para-id 4508 \
-        -r <runtime.compact.compressed.wasm>
+        -r <runtime.compact.compressed.wasm> \
+        default
     ```

 2. Open the plain text chain specification for the parachain template node in a text editor

-3. Set the `para_id` to the parachain identifier that you previously reserved.
-For example, if your reserved identifier is `2000`, set the `para_id` field to `2000`:

-    ```json
-    --8<-- 'code/tutorials/polkadot-sdk/parachains/connect-to-relay-chain/prepare-parachain/prepare-parachain-2.json:1:4'
-    --8<-- 'code/tutorials/polkadot-sdk/parachains/connect-to-relay-chain/prepare-parachain/prepare-parachain-2.json:6:6'
-    --8<-- 'code/tutorials/polkadot-sdk/parachains/connect-to-relay-chain/prepare-parachain/prepare-parachain-2.json:13:15'
-    ```

-4. Set the `parachainId` to the parachain identifier that you previously reserved.
+3. Set the `parachainId` to the parachain identifier that you previously reserved.
 For example, if your reserved identifier is `2000`, set the `parachainId` field to `2000`

     ```json
     --8<-- 'code/tutorials/polkadot-sdk/parachains/connect-to-relay-chain/prepare-parachain/prepare-parachain-2.json:1:2'
     --8<-- 'code/tutorials/polkadot-sdk/parachains/connect-to-relay-chain/prepare-parachain/prepare-parachain-2.json:6:15'
     ```

-5. If you complete this tutorial simultaneously as anyone on the same local network, an additional step is needed to prevent accidentally peering with their nodes.
+4. If you complete this tutorial simultaneously as anyone on the same local network, an additional step is needed to prevent accidentally peering with their nodes.
 Find the following line and add characters to make your `protocolId` unique

     ```json
     --8<-- 'code/tutorials/polkadot-sdk/parachains/connect-to-relay-chain/prepare-parachain/prepare-parachain-2.json:1:2'